thataboy/ftpsync/README.md

 - The `remote` folder *must already exist*.
 The program will create sub-folders as needed but it will not create the "root" folder.

-- *When you run the program, all plain text `password`s will be encrypted* and `password = 12345` becomes `pwd = ofTHava7Hj45pzI++fQdVQO6PRSbQh9TjCBXQvTIbU4=` (for example).
+- **When you run the program, all plain text `password`s will be encrypted**. `password = 12345` becomes `pwd = ofTHava7Hj45pzI++fQdVQO6PRSbQh9TjCBXQvTIbU4=` (for example) and any changes are written to the ini file.
 If you need to change the password, simply add `password = newpassword` back in and it will be encrypted again when you run the program.
 The encryption key is randomly generated and placed in ~/.ftpsync.rand

 - `ignore_regex` is compiled with the flag `re.VERBOSE`.
 What this means is white space in the regex will be ignored, so you may use blank spaces and newlines to make the regex more readable.
 You can also have comments, as the example shows.
 What this also means, however, is you must explicitly use `\s` to denote a space.

 - `ignore_regex` can be multi lines.
-You just need to wrap with triple single `'''` or double quotes `"""`
+Wrap multi line strings with triple single `'''` or double quotes `"""`

 ## Usage